PaulSamways/site/programming/index.md

 ### Ideas

-Project ideas that I have thought, and may have even started, that I'd still like to work on.
+Just some ideas that I have thought of, or may have even started, that I'd still like to work on oneday.

-- **UPnP media server** - a UPnP media server with decent web-based administration
+- **UPnP media server**

+UPnP media server with decent web-based administration

--   **Finance**
+- **Finance app**

 To-do list style application for managing home finances.
 Includes being able to show expenses that are coming up.

+- **Auto Enthusiast Community Site**

+A platform for building online communities tailored to auto enthusiasts.